air-walk/udacity-intro-to-javascript/README.md

-# udacity-intro-to-javascript
+# Udacity - Intro to JavaScript
-Intro to JavaScript (from Udacity)
+This repo contains solved exercises for Udacity's [Intro to HTML and CSS](https://www.udacity.com/course/intro-to-javascript--ud803) course.